Tong Tong Fair: Challenges

-Notwithstanding the great number of visitors the festival attracts to this day, the greatest challenge facing it is formulating a clear vision for the future and strong strategy towards achieving its cultural mission.
-As the most important exhibition of Indo culture it will need to transform beyond an event of nostalgia for the Dutch East Indies towards a dynamic catalyst facilitating the evolution of Indo identity and culture.
-Other modern challenges concern its potential online and multi-lingual role in social media as well as their ability to professionally register the many unique cultural activities and performances hosted.
+Notwithstanding the large number of visitors, a challenge facing the festival was formulating a clear vision for the future and a strategy for achieving its cultural mission.
+As a high-profile exhibition of Indo culture, it needed to transform beyond an event of nostalgia for the Dutch East Indies towards an event that reflected contemporary Indo identity and culture.
+Other challenges concerned its potential online and multi-lingual role in social media, as well as its ability to professionally register the many cultural activities and performances hosted.

+Legacy

+The Tong Tong Fair left a lasting legacy as the Netherlands’ most prominent meeting place for Indo-European and Indonesian culture, bringing generations together through food, music, literature, history and shared memories.
+Its disappearance did not end the pasar tradition: established events around the country expanded, while The Hague developed the new Jalan Jalan Festival.
+Following the 2025 pre-launch Jalan Pedis, Jalan Jalan will debut as a three-day citywide festival August 2026, presenting Indo culture in a contemporary form across multiple locations in The Hague.